Meningitis and encephalitis

 • Presentation of bacterial meningitis can vary from fulminant (hours) to insidious (days) and can be altered by recent treatment with antibiotics

-• It is difficult to distinguish viral from bacterial meningitis clinically; children with meningitis should be treated with empiric antibiotics until the cause is confirmed
+• It is difficult to distinguish viral from bacterial meningitis clinically.
+Children with meningitis should be treated with empiric antimicrobials until the cause is confirmed

-• Vaccines have significantly reduced the incidence of bacterial meningitis (Haemophilus influenzae type B (HiB) vaccine, Pneumococcal Conjugate Vaccine, Meningococcal ACWY)
+• Vaccines have significantly reduced the incidence of bacterial meningitis eg Haemophilus influenzae type B (HiB) vaccine, pneumococcal conjugate vaccines, meningococcal ACWY and B vaccines

 Assessment